WNAX (AM): Gurney's Seed and Nursery

+Popular shows

 The radio station launched the careers of many stars, both local and national.
-Starting in the late 1920s, Lawrence Welk spent a decade performing daily without pay on WNAX.
+Starting in the late 1920s, orchestra leader Lawrence Welk spent a decade performing daily without pay on WNAX.
 In 1939, Wynn Hubler Speece started her radio program and became known regionally as "Your Neighbor Lady".
 Speece was still continuing to do her Marconi Award-winning broadcast more than sixty years later when WNAX celebrated its eightieth anniversary in 2002.
-In October 2005 Speece announced her retirement after almost 66 years of continuous broadcasting.
+In October 2005, Speece announced her retirement after almost 66 years of continuous broadcasting.
 She died on October 22, 2007, at 90 years of age.

 Other well-known regional radio personalities from WNAX have included Norm Hilson, Whitney Larson, "Happy" Jack O'Malley, Bob Hill, Ed Nelson, Jerry Oster, Carl Thoreson, Steve (Mike) Wallick, George B. German, Roland "Pete" Peterson and the hillbilly performers on the WNAX Missouri Valley Barn Dance show.

+New owner

-Gurney's sold WNAX for $200,000 to Gardner Cowles Jr.'s South Dakota Broadcasting Corp. in 1938.
+Gurney's sold WNAX for $200,000 to Gardner Cowles Jr.'s South Dakota Broadcasting Corporation in 1938.
 The station joined Cowles media holdings that also included The Des Moines Register & Tribune, KSO and KRNT in Des Moines, Iowa, and WMT in Cedar Rapids, Iowa.